zenml-io/zenml/docs/book/user-guide/starter-guide/track-ml-models.md

 ## Logging metadata to the `Model` object

-[Just as one can associate metadata with artifacts](manage-artifacts.md#logging-metadata-for-an-artifact), model versions too can take a dictionary of key-value pairs to capture their metadata.
+[Just as one can associate metadata with artifacts](manage-artifacts.md#logging-metadata-for-an-artifact), models too can take a dictionary of key-value pairs to capture their metadata.
 This is achieved using the `log_model_metadata` method: